samuelweiler/gf-ecd/index.md

 * Negotiate the use of gender free terms with callers **when they are hired**.
 While some callers new to gender free calling may welcome using gender free terms, others may be unwilling.
 Work this out before commitments are made.
 * Do not dictate a particular form of gender free calling.
 The choice of which terms to use and whether to rechoreograph dances is evolving, and callers should be given space to experiment.
 * Announce the intention to use gender free terms to dancers in advance.

+## Feedback on this document

+This document is in [GitHub](https://github.com/samuelweiler/gf-ecd/blob/master/index.md).
+Feel free to submit [issues](https://github.com/samuelweiler/gf-ecd/issues) and suggest changes in the form of GitHub [pull requests](https://github.com/samuelweiler/gf-ecd/pulls).